Report an Error

 The Radeon HD 5630 was a graphics card by ATI, launched in February 2011.
 Built on the 40 nm process, and based on the Redwood graphics processor, in its Redwood LE variant, the card supports DirectX 11.0.
 The Redwood graphics processor is an average sized chip with a die area of 104 mm² and 627 million transistors.
 Unlike the fully unlocked Radeon HD 5730, which uses the same GPU but has all 400 shaders enabled, ATI has disabled some shading units on the Radeon HD 5630 to reach the product's target shader count.
 It features 320 shading units, 16 texture mapping units and 8 ROPs.
 ATI has placed 1,024 MB GDDR3 memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 650 MHz, memory is running at 390 MHz.

 We recommend the ATI Radeon HD 5630 for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a single-slot card, its power draw is rated at 39 W maximum.
+Being a single-slot card, the ATI Radeon HD 5630 does not require any additional power connector, its power draw is rated at 39 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x HDMI.
 Radeon HD 5630 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 165 mm in length, and features a single-slot cooling solution.

 ||Feb 15th, 2011